-Joyce Otuwa is a Staff Attorney at Equip for Equality, investigating, negotiating, and litigating social security and discrimination cases on behalf of clients.
+Joyce Otuwa is an Attorney at the State of Illinois Attorney General’s Office Civil Rights Bureau.
 Joyce believes in public service, mentorship, and the deconstruction of exclusive ideology through education, activism, and legal advocacy.
 Joyce earned a J.D. and B.A. from the University of Illinois.

 Christina McGleam serves as the Assistant to the Commissioner at the Mayor’s Office for People with Disabilities.
 Christina’s responsibilities include the daily operations of the Commissioner’s Office and representing MOPD on two transit committees.
 Christina has a B.A. from John Carroll University and a Masters in Human Resource Management from Roosevelt University.

-Emily Harris is Principal of Harris Strategies, LLC, helping non-profit organizations, philanthropy, public agencies and business move their ideas to action.
-Previously, she was the founding Executive Director of ADA 25 Advancing Leadership and a Senior Director at the Chicago Community Trust, working on equity and inclusion initiatives.
-As Executive Director of ADA 25 Chicago, she engaged more than 200 program partners in advancing disability inclusion.
+Emily Harris is Principal of Harris Strategies, LLC, and serves as a consultant to the Presidents’ Council for Disability Inclusion in Philanthropy and other philanthropies and non-profit organizations, providing strategy, program design and disability inclusion services.
+She was the founding Executive Director of ADA 25 Advancing Leadership, the nation’s first disability civic leadership program.
+As a Senior Director at the Chicago Community Trust she led the Disabilities Fund and ADA 25 Chicago.
 As Vice President of Metropolis Strategies, she led programs focused on regional economic growth, open space conservation, early childhood education, and served as Executive Director of the Burnham Plan Centennial.
-She earned a B.A. from Oberlin College and an M.A. from the University of Chicago.
-She serves on the Forest Preserves of Cook County Conservation and Policy Council, the Leadership Greater Chicago Fellows Association Board and the CMAP Economic Development Committee.

 Zully JF Alvarado is an educator, trainer, public speaker, entrepreneur and international leader and advocate on the rights of children, women, and persons with disabilities.
 Zully currently lives in Gary, Indiana and raises awareness on the importance of accessibility in infrastructure, transportation and outdoor recreation.
 Zully earned an M.Ed. from the Erikson Institute.